nchemsak/WebAudioPresentation/README.md

 Think of each AudioNode as different guitar pedals (reverb, delay, flanger, etc), and the arrows as the guitar cords connecting each pedal to the next.

-There can be as many or as few AudioNodes as you want, this example has 3.
+There can be as many or as few AudioNodes as you want.

 ## Creating Effects
 Every AudioNode can connect to any other node as demonstrated in previous slides.